 AI in Pedagogy

-How I Talk About This Work with Colleagues
+How I Frame This Work

 Roadmap from AI literacy baseline to UNESCO progression and validated AI readiness outcomes